rupavathis/ruby-writes.github.io/_posts/2022-8-11-Create-Reset-SSH-key.md

 title: Create and Reset SSH authentication
 ---

 On a fine day while nibbling my favorite cookie came the shock of my life.
 My laptop screen was wiped out!
-Being a person who takes backup for a backup (well, right! you spot the bordeline psychopath), I didnt suffer a big loss, however, one thing i missed was that, I lost the encrypted private key to azure virtual machine stored in my local.
+Being a person who takes backup for a backup (well, right! you spot the bordeline psychopath), I didn't suffer a big loss, however, one thing i missed was that, I lost the encrypted private key to Azure virtual machine stored in my local.
 In this article, I will show how I got control over the VM despite the lost key.
 If you already know how to create RSA encrypted key for your VM and looking only for resetting the SSH key, dive straight to the last section of this article.

 Please note, SSH key generation is common for all types VMs (You can use cloud subscriptions, or Multipass) and the reset of SSH key is written exclusively with Azure VM in mind.